Requisition No: 31656

 Desired Minimum Requirements:

 A Bachelor’s degree in Human Dimensions of Natural Resources, Fisheries and Wildlife Management, Natural Resources Recreation or related discipline.
 Master’s degree is preferred.
 Candidate must have expertise in social science, with training in both theory and inquiry techniques.
 Candidate must have relevant experience with the design, implementation, and analysis of social science inquiry and other techniques used for evaluation of stakeholder values, beliefs, attitudes, and behaviors related to natural resource management.
-Successful candidate will have an understanding private lands conservation in Florida, including imperiled species conservation and human-wildlife interactions, strong analytical and writing skills, proficient in relevant programs and software necessary to effectively conduct research related to social science inquiry, effective communication skills, ability to work collaboratively with other scientists, and strong leadership skills.
+Successful candidate will understand private lands conservation in Florida, including imperiled species conservation and human-wildlife interactions.
+Candidate will also possess strong analytical and writing skills, proficiency in relevant programs and software necessary to effectively conduct research related to social science inquiry, effective communication skills, ability to work collaboratively with other scientists, and strong leadership skills.
 A cover letter and resume should be included with the application package.

 The State of Florida is an Equal Opportunity Employer/Affirmative Action Employer, and does not tolerate discrimination or violence in the workplace.